dana-blackbean/BlindPig/pages/store.md

 layout: layouts/pages/store.njk
 permalink: /store/
 title: Store
-hero_title: Be one of the first to rep Blind Pig merch
+hero_title: Rep Blind Pig Merch
 hero_tagline: Coming soon
 hero_text: This is hero text.
 This is hero test.
 This is hero text.
 This is hero test.
 This is hero text.
 This is hero test.
 hero_button: Click me